Is Nausea During Ovulation Normal?

 Side effects of medications

-Are you using fertility meds like clomiphene, letrozole, or gonadotropins?
-They can cause side effects like nausea, abdominal pain or discomfort, or bloating.
+Fertility meds like clomiphene, letrozole, or gonadotropins can cause side effects like nausea, abdominal pain or discomfort, or bloating.
+Additionally, pain relievers or anti-inflammatory meds may cause nausea.
+This condition may worsen around ovulation due to hormonal changes.

 Pre-existing conditions